Shell opens 10 MW German hydrogen electrolyser to boost green fuel output

 The Refhyne polymer electrolyte membrane (PEM) electrolyser will produce up to 1,300 tonnes a year of green hydrogen.
 The plant cost around 20 million euros ($23.72 million) of which half came from EU funds.

-The consortium also includes electrolyser producer ITM Power (ITM.L), research organisation SINTEF and consultants Sphera and Element Energy.
+The consortium also includes electrolyser producer ITM Power, research organisation SINTEF and consultants Sphera and Element Energy.

 “This plant helps map out the way towards climate neutrality while keeping economic innovation within our region,” said North Rhine Westphalia’s state premier Armin Laschet.